oregor-projects/trinity4j/README.md

 TRINITY4J follows the structure of the Trinity Architecture pattern.
 Thus, it is a perfect fit for Trinity-based Java applications.
 Nonetheless, you can also use it in any application that does not follow the Trinity pattern.

+To learn more about the Trinity Architecture go to: https://medium.com/oregor/the-trinity-architecture-c89ed5743c1e

 ##
 ## WORK IN PROGRESS